Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Clark Unitary Operators

 \section{Clark Unitary Operators $(U_\alpha^1, U_\alpha^2)$}

-Let $\phi$ be an inner function in $\D^2$.
+Let $\phi$ be a nonconstant inner function in $\D^2$.
 We begin by computing the adjoint of the associated Clark embedding $J_{\alpha}$ which was defined in Subsection \ref{subsec:RIFClark}.
 The following result is a direct analog of Clark's formula for the one-variable adjoint, see e.g., \cite[Theorem 11.6]{GMR}.

 \begin{lm} The adjoint $J_\alpha^*: L^2(\sigma_\alpha) \rightarrow K_\phi$ of $J_\alpha$ from \eqref{eqn:Jalpha} is given by

 for $h \in L^2(\sigma_\alpha)$ and $z \in \mathbb{D}^2$. \end{lm}

 \begin{proof} Fix $h \in L^2(\sigma_\alpha)$ and $z \in \mathbb{D}^2$.
 Observe that